breadlol64/oxidelang/README.md

 # oxide
 for now has only lexer
+## build
+---
-why the fuck visual studio shows my real name
+idk use visual studio
 todo:
 - parser
 - idk